“Christ with hand raised in the sign of benediction”. Vä church, Scania, Sweden. (Anonymous painter, first half 12th century.)

 forgets about the equation 4 + 3.

-At the time when Jung was about to bury himself in alchemy he dreamt that he arrived in an Italian manor house in a carriage (MDR, pp.202-204).
+At the time when Jung was about to bury himself in alchemy he dreamt that he arrived in an Italian manor house in a carriage (Jung, 1989, pp. 202-4).
 Both gates flew shut behind him.
-The driver exclaimed, “Now we are caught in the seventeenth century.”
+The driver exclaimed, “Now we are caught in the seventeenth century”.
 Jung thought that now he shall be caught for years.
-But then a consoling thought came to him: “Someday, years from now, I shall get out again.”
+But then a consoling thought came to him: “Someday, years from now, I shall get out again”.
 Jung says: “Not until much later did I realize that it referred to alchemy, for that science reached its height in the seventeenth century” (ibid.).

-At this time his co-worker Toni Wolff withdrew, because she had no wish to collaborate in the alchemical research.
+At this time his co-worker Toni Wolff withdrew, as she had no wish to collaborate in the alchemical research.
 She viewed alchemy as an unappealing form of obscurantism.
 Maybe she had good grounds to think so.
-Alchemist Michael Maier (1568-1622), author of the alchemical emblem book Atalanta Fugiens, says that at the end of his grand peregrinatio he found neither Mercurius nor the phoenix, but only a feather — his pen! (referring to his copious literary achievements) (cf. Jung, 1980, p.431).
+Alchemist Michael Maier (1568-1622), author of the alchemical emblem book Atalanta Fugiens, says that at the end of his grand peregrinatio he found neither Mercurius nor the phoenix, but only a feather — his pen! (referring to his copious literary achievements) (cf. Jung, 1980, p.
+431).
 Arguably, he could have chosen any other diversion, such as collecting beetles or gemstones.
-Alchemy and Hermeticism is essentially a form of personal religion which brings therapeutic benefit.
+Alchemy and Hermeticism is essentially a form of personal religion that brings therapeutic benefit.
 But it seems to require a certain naïveté, characteristic of the collector of beetles.
 One shouldn’t repudiate this standpoint in spiritual matters, however.
 It probably suits people with a medieval makeup of personality.
-On the other hand, should it develop into an obsession it fulfils the same negative function as religion, namely to divert the seeker from the spiritual experience proper.
+On the other hand, should it develop into an obsession it fulfils the same negative function as dogmatic religion, which only serves to divert the seeker from the spiritual experience proper.

 Quietism versus Hermeticism